-5.1.3.4.1 Maternity Leave
+5.1.3.4.1 Maternity/Parental Leave

 Maternity leave shall be considered the same as any other temporary medical disability with respect to providing leave time, insurance pay, and other benefits.
-All maternity leave must be requested by completing a "Maternity Leave" form (Exhibit GG) and submitting it to the employee's department supervisor who should then forward it to the human resources office.
+See APPM 5.1.5 Family and Medical Leave.